 Comparative Analysis of Public-Private Partnership (PPP) Models: Lessons for Tanzania from Global Best Practices

-Authored by Amran Bhuzohera and Dr. Bravious Felix Kahyoza (PhD, FMVA), this study provides an in-depth comparative analysis of Public-Private Partnership (PPP) models and extracts lessons from the United Kingdom, Singapore, and Kenya to inform reforms in Tanzania’s infrastructure financing and governance landscape.
+TICGL’s Economic Research Centre has published a discussion paper authored by Amran Bhuzohera and Dr. Bravious Felix Kahyoza PhD, FMVA, CP3P (braviouskahyoza5@gmail.com), providing an in-depth comparative analysis of Public-Private Partnership (PPP) models.
+The study draws lessons from the United Kingdom, Singapore, and Kenya to inform reforms in Tanzania’s infrastructure financing and governance landscape.

 The research addresses Tanzania’s $25 billion infrastructure deficit across energy, transport, and health sectors, emphasizing PPPs as a cornerstone for achieving the Tanzania Development Vision 2025 (TDV 2025) and the Third National Five-Year Development Plan (FYDP III) objectives.